 I think it is important to follow a healthy lifestyle, aided by a diet that balances proteins, fibers, and vitamins in equal measure.
-A combination of fresh and organic (free from preservatives) fruits, vegetables, and salads is highly recommended.
+A combination of fresh and organic (free from preservatives) fruits, vegetables, and salads are highly recommended.
 This, coupled with a generous amount of daily exercise can contribute a great deal towards preventing Cancerous mutations.

 Lastly and most importantly – people should opt to attend Cancer screening drives, whenever such an opportunity presents itself.
 Screening discipline will lead to early diagnosis, and will greatly improve the odds of better treatment outcomes.